alnutile/pmangular-php/README.md

   * Dashboard
   * Hosting records

-All if this is super super not even ALPHA
+All if this is super super not even ALPHA material

 ## This project was created from the the angular-seed — the seed for AngularJS apps